Crypto.com: History

 In December 2021, Crypto.com executed a sale and purchase agreement to acquire Nadex, a U.S.-based retail-focused, CFTC regulated online exchange, and the Small Exchange, known for offering simpler futures products.
 In October 2024, Crypto.com filed a lawsuit against the U.S. Securities and Exchange Commission after receiving a Wells notice from the same agency.

 In December 2024, Crypto.com partnered with Deutsche Bank to offer corporate banking services in Singapore, Australia, and Hong Kong.
 Crypto.com also collaborated with Mastercard to expand digital payments in the GCC region.

 Later that month, Crypto.com became the title sponsor of the Crypto.com Showdown, a golf match featuring PGA Tour players Rory McIlroy and Scottie Scheffler against LIV Golf players Bryson DeChambeau and Brooks Koepka, marking the first event to feature a crypto purse.

 Also in 2025, the exchange launched services for institutional and advanced traders in the USA.
 Later that year, it introduced trading for stocks and ETFs.

 In January 2025, Crypto.com received a Markets in Crypto Assets (MiCA) Licence and launched services for institutional and advanced traders in the USA.

 In February 2025, the exchange launched the trading of stocks and ETF trading.

 On 7 May 2025, Crypto.com opened a regional office in Washington, D.C., located near the White House, to build out its North America public and government affairs function and strengthen engagement with U.S. policymakers and regulators.

 On 8 May 2025, Crypto.com Canada secured restricted dealer status, allowing it to continue providing crypto‑asset services across all Canadian provinces and territories while it pursues full registration as an investment dealer and membership with the Canadian Investment Regulatory Organisation (CIRO).

 On 16 May 2025, Dubai’s Department of Finance announced a partnership with Crypto.com to allow government service fees to be paid using large‑cap cryptocurrencies, with payments securely converted into Emirati dirhams through the Crypto.com platform.

 On 21 May 2025, Crypto.com acquired Cyprus‑based A.N.
 Allnew Investments Ltd to secure a Markets in Financial Instruments Directive (MiFID) license, enabling it to offer securities, derivatives, and contracts for difference across the European Economic Area.

+On November 4, 2025, MyPrize announced a partnership with Crypto.com to launch MyPrize Markets, integrating Crypto.com’s CFTC-regulated prediction market contracts (on sports, politics, crypto, etc.) into its social gaming / sweepstakes casino platform.